banderson623/banderson623.github.com/_posts/2013-05-24-motivation.md

 ## Clarifying my Motivations

 Last year I went through a process with [SIMA International](http://www.simainternational.com/sima.cfm) to  identify my "Motivated Abilities."
 The results were fascinating.
 It helped refine how I think about my motivations.
 There was nothing that was shocking.
-33 years of living has produced a rough understanding of who I am.
-I generally know what I am good at.
-Where I stink (and what areas of my life I still desperately need help).
+After 33 years of living, I have a rough understanding of who I am.
+I generally know what I am good at and where I stink (and what areas of my life I still desperately need help).

 The result of going through the SIMA process is the production of a Motivated Abilities Pattern (MAP).
 The MAP is a twenty-some page explanation of what motivates me.
-It was not produced my a computer program based on a multiple choice test.
+It was not produced by a computer program or  multiple choice test.
 I had to write and talk about myself.
-I wrote a couple dozen pages about events that I found made me happy, from childhood to the present.
+I wrote a couple dozen pages about events that I found made me happy &mdash; from childhood to the present.
 I had an interview with a real human and shared the enjoyable moments of my life with them.
 (It was actually a lot of fun to do!)

 I might upload the full document, but for now I am going to post summaries of the three main motivators: